-Joshua 3:7-4:7; Romans 6:3-4
+Bible: Joshua 3:7-4:7; Romans 6:3-4

-The Confirmation class culminates with a water crossing-Joshua and the Jordan, and the baptism we share in Jesus' death and resurrection.
+The Confirmation class culminates with a water crossing-Joshua and the Jordan, and Jesus and the baptism of his death and resurrection.
 Crossings are lifted up as important transitions in life and in the life of faith, especially for young people at their Confirmation.